-The section provides that a reference to "acquisition" in the context of section 83DB (2) includes a reference to acquisition by way of a conveyance, transfer, lease, instrument, contract or agreement referred to in section 31E(2).
+The section provides that a reference to "acquisition" in the context of (2) section 83DB includes a reference to acquisition by way of a conveyance, transfer, lease, instrument, contract or agreement referred to in section 31E(2).
 Section 31E(2) specifies the date on which a residential unit is treated as being acquired.
 This is the date on which the relevant instrument effecting the acquisition is executed.

-There are certain conditions that must be satisfied for a refund to be claimed in respect of a social housing lease.
+There are certain conditions that must be satisfied for a repayment to be (3) claimed in respect of a social housing lease.
 A property will qualify as a relevant residential unit where within a period of 24 months after acquiring a residential unit, a person must execute a lease, for a term of a least 10 years, with a local authority or an approved housing body which will then use the residential unit for social housing.

-This subsection provides certain conditions that must be satisfied for a refund to be claimed in respect of a cost rental dwelling.
+This subsection provides certain conditions that must be satisfied for a (4) repayment to be claimed in respect of a cost rental dwelling.
 A property will qualify as a relevant residential unit where the Minister for Housing, Local Government and Heritage designates a property as a "cost rental dwelling" within a period of 6 months after acquiring it.

-This subsection sets out the conditions that must be satisfied for a refund to be claimed in respect of a designated centre.
+This subsection sets out the conditions that must be satisfied for a (5) repayment to be claimed in respect of a designated centre.
 A property will qualify as a relevant residential unit where a property is registered as a "designated centre" within a period of 18 months of acquiring it.

-This subsection provides the conditions that must be satisfied for a refund to be claimed in respect of a children's residential centre.
+This subsection provides the conditions that must be satisfied for a (6) repayment to be claimed in respect of a children's residential centre.
 A property will qualify as a relevant residential unit where a property is registered as a "children's residential centre" within a period of 18 months of acquiring it.

-This subsection provides for the refunding of stamp duty where subsection (3), (4), (5) or (6) applies, i.e. where the qualifying conditions for a refund are satisfied.
+This subsection provides for the repaymenting of Stamp Duty where (7) subsection (3), (4), (5) or (6) applies, i.e. where the qualifying conditions for a repayment are satisfied.
 It also provides that where subsection (3), (4), (5) or (6) applies in relation to a relevant residential unit, the relevant residential unit concerned will be referred to as a qualifying relevant residential unit.

-This subsection provides for the amount of stamp duty to be refunded.
-It contains a formula to be used to calculate the refundable amount.
-Its components are the amount of stamp duty paid at the 10% rate in respect of a relevant residential unit that is a qualifying relevant residential unit (A in the formula) and the amount of stamp duty that would have applied to the unit had the 10% rate not applied under section 31E (B in the formula).
-The refundable amount is the difference in the stamp duty charged at the standard rate and the 10% rate.
+This subsection provides for the amount of Stamp Duty to be repaid.
+It (8) contains a formula to be used to calculate the repayable amount.
+Its components are the amount of Stamp Duty paid at the 15% rate in respect of a relevant residential unit that is a qualifying relevant residential unit (A in the formula) and the amount of Stamp Duty that would have applied to the unit had the 15% rate not applied under section 31E (B in the formula).
+The repayable amount is the difference in the Stamp Duty charged at the standard rate and the 15% rate.

-Paragraphs (a) to (e) of subsection (9) set out the conditions and procedures that apply to the claiming of a refund.
+Paragraphs (a) to (e) of subsection (9) set out the conditions and (9) procedures that apply to the claiming of a repayment.